Sai-Videsh/Portfolio-dev/README.md

 - Projects section with your portfolio work
 - Contact section with your information

+### Uploading Your Certificates to Google Drive

+1. Upload your certificates to Google Drive
+2. Right-click each file → Get link → Set to "Anyone with the link can view"
+3. Copy the file ID from the URL (e.g., in `https://drive.google.com/file/d/FILE_ID_HERE/view`, copy `FILE_ID_HERE`)
+4. Update the corresponding environment variables in `.env` with these file IDs

 ### Adding Your Resume

 1. Export your resume as a PDF file
 2. Name it `resume.pdf`
 3. Place it in the `public` folder
-4. The download buttons will automatically work
+4. The download button will automatically work (already configured in `.gitignore` to prevent committing)

 ## Technologies Used